TenniS-Open/SeetaAIPLib/README.cmake.md

 # SeetaAIP Library
-> How to use this SeetaAIP template
+> How to use this SeetaAIP template.

 ## Configuration